 For example, here are some of the results we got for a “funny” and “informative” blog about “texting, traveling, and painting” (we set the author as Elsa Cox from New York):

-You can either select one of these options or use them as inspiration to come up with something unique.
-Either way, it’s essential that you search for your chosen blog name using Google to make sure that you don’t accidentally infringe on someone else’s brand.
+You could select one of these options, but more likely, you’ll use them as inspiration to come up with something unique.
+Either way, it’s essential that you search for your chosen blog name first to make sure that you don’t accidentally infringe on someone else’s brand.

-Once you have these basic details ironed out, you’re ready to get to the fun part: creating your blog.
+Once these basic details are ironed out, you’re ready to get to the fun part: creating your blog.

 How to Start a Blog in 7 Easy Steps